 I was too young and too taken aback by that particular stereotype to ask what she thought wearing half slips meant, but when I tell this story now, everyone thinks it was an image of Jewish girls as a little bit slutty.

 My secular, left-wing background was also a subject of some issue to the other Jews at Grinnell.
 But in the next two years, two people I knew from before Grinnell with similar backgrounds became Grinnell students, so I didn’t feel so isolated … although isolated enough that I did summer schools and heavy course loads so I could graduate in three years.

-Originally published as an online web extra for The Grinnell Magazine, Winter 2009
+Originally published as a web extra for The Grinnell Magazine, Winter 2009